top of page

 Neighborhood 5

-Hartford is rarely thought of as a destination city, but the XL Center’s location in downtown Hartford is a definite advantage.
+Hartford is rarely thought of as a destination city, but there is a lot to do in Connecticut’s capital city.
 The area around the arena features numerous restaurants and shops, and is filled with people, even on the weekends.
 Pratt Street, located directly across the street from the XL Center, is lined with many excellent pubs and restaurants.
 City Steam Tap Room is located a block away from the XL Center on Main Street, and features a legendary craft beer lineup.
 Black-Eyed Sally’s on Asylum Street features live music and excellent barbeque.
 Hartford suffers from a bad reputation, but the area around the XL Center is safe and walkable.

 For fans interested in exploring the downtown area, there are some attractions nearby worth mentioning.
 The Old State House is located a few blocks from the XL Center, and contains exhibits on Hartford history.
 Tours are discounted for AAA members, and will cost history buffs a mere $3.
 The State Capitol and Bushnell Park are popular attractions located nearby.
 The Mark Twain House and Museum and the Harriet Beecher Stowe Center are both located just a short drive from the downtown area.
-Dunkin’ Donuts Park, home of the Hartford Yard Goats, is a short walk away.
+Check out Hartford.com for more information.
+Dunkin’ Park, home of the Hartford Yard Goats, is located just a few blocks away.

 A Wolf Pack crowd will look very familiar to veteran minor league fans.
 It’s full of groups, families and youth hockey teams mixed in with the casual and hard core hockey fan.
 The state of Connecticut is a growing hockey market that has produced some noteworthy NHL stars.
 Fans here know their hockey, and Hartford’s proximity to New York ensures that the fans here follow the prospects closely.